deislabs/bindle/docs/webassembly.md

 1. Fetch the Bindle invoice from example.com/example/hello-world
 2. Find which parcels need to be loaded
     - In this case, there is only one.
-With no indication to the contrary, it is considered a required parcel
+By default, it is required (as are all parcels in the default global group).
     - In this case, the media type is enough to tell the runtime whether or not it can execute the given parcel
 3. Fetch the parcel
 4. Start the runtime and load the parcel